gimseonjin/advent-of-code/2022/day2/readme.md

 Your puzzle answer was 12725.

 ===================

-This IS Utils For Day2
+This Is Utils For Day2

 ~~~java
 import java.io.BufferedReader;